SRMLabHUST/QC-STORM/README.md

 5, Download QC-STORM release version from https://github.com/SRMLabHUST/QC-STORM/releases.

 6, Copy the downloaded .dll files into installation directory of ImageJ or Micro-Manager, and .jar files into "plugins" or "mmplugins" folder for ImageJ and Micro-Manager respectively.

+7, If the plugin cannot run, please make sure: 1, the compute capability of the gpu is no less than 3.5; 2, your GPU is detected by the operation system; 3, please update the GPU driver to the newest.

 # Recompile the source codes